Range & Charging

 The Truth

-Range
+Range Updated

-The quoted range is not a lie, but very hard to achieve as they are often derived by calculations when stationary.
-There are many variables affecting range, but after many years of driving ICE vehicles, some are never considered important because of their poor efficiency.
-Cabin heating is a big issue as wasted heat energy is plentiful and has no effect on economy or ICE range.
-(One could argue it improves efficiency as the heat now has a use.)
-Not so with an E.V. where energy for everything must come from its battery and therefore must affect its range.
-Even Wipers, Lights, Electronics, Seats, Cameras and entertainment systems all take their toll on actual EV range.
+The quoted range is not a lie, but very hard to achieve as they are often derived by measurement and calculations when stationary.
+There are many variables affecting range, but after many years driving ICE vehicles some are never considered important.
+Because of their poor efficiency, cabin heating is never an issue as wasted heat energy is plentiful and has no effect on economy or ICE range.
+(One could argue it improves efficiency as the heat now has another use.)

-Early Tesla's only had air conditioning, the same as ICE cars, and were heated using resistors similar to a $30 fan heater from your local hardware.
-Many newer E.V's have heat-pumps which greatly helps efficiency, using about 1/3rd of the power.
-Tesla have since designed one of the most efficient ever as it recovers heat from 16 sources, with only one being the outside air and only uses 1/5th of the equivalent resistive power.
+Early Tesla's only had air conditioning, the same as ICE cars, but were heated using resistors similar to a $30 fan heater from your local hardware.
+Many newer E. V's have heat-pumps, which greatly helps efficiency using about 1/3rd of the power.
+Tesla have since designed one of the most efficient ever, as it recovers heat from 16 sources, with only one being the outside air and only uses 1/5th of the equivalent resistive power.
 In an EV, heated seats and steering wheel are not a luxury, as, like an electric blanket, they use only 15-60 watts depending on setting.
-And even when compared to the heat pump, at around 1.5 kW, or the resistive versions at 3-7 kW, are still most efficient heating options available.
+And even when compared to the heat pump, at around 1.5 kW, or resistive heating at 3-7 kW, seats are still most efficient heating option available.

 Charging